ceph/ceph/doc/radosgw/multisite.rst

 resharding
 ~~~~~~~~~~

 Allows buckets to be resharded in a multisite configuration without interrupting the replication of their objects.
 When ``rgw_dynamic_resharding`` is enabled, it runs on each zone independently, and zones may choose different shard counts for the same bucket.
-When buckets are resharded manunally with ``radosgw-admin bucket reshard``, only that zone's bucket is modified.
+When buckets are resharded manually with ``radosgw-admin bucket reshard``, only that zone's bucket is modified.
 A zone feature should only be marked as supported after all of its radosgws and osds have upgraded.

 Commands